IoTtalk/Dummy_Device_IoTtalk_v1_py/README.md

 # Dummy_Device
-#### Before using this example, please install the python module 'requests' and 'paho-mqtt' correctly.
+#### Before using this example, please install the python modules 'requests' and 'paho-mqtt' correctly.

   `pip install requests paho-mqtt`